noncomputable/AgentMaps/docs/DOCS.md

 The `Agentmap.agentify` [method](./Agentmap.html#agentify) creates and places agents on the map.
 Its first parameter is the number of agents to be created.
 Its second parameter is a kind of function called an [AgentFeatureMaker](./global.html#agentFeatureMaker) that specifies where the agents will be placed, what they look like, and what their properties are.

-The AgentFeatureMaker you provide should behave as follows: given a number i, return a GeoJSON Point feature whose coordinates are where the agent should be placed, whose `properties.place` property is a valid [Place](https://noncomputable.github.io/AgentMaps/docs/global.html#Place) containing those coordinates, and whose `properties.layer_options` property is an object containing options for the agent's CircleMarker (like color, outline, radius, and all the other options listed [here](https://leafletjs.com/reference-1.3.2.html#circlemarker-option)).
+The AgentFeatureMaker you provide should behave as follows: given the leaflet ID of the agent, return a GeoJSON Point feature whose coordinates are where the agent should be placed, whose `properties.place` property is a valid [Place](https://noncomputable.github.io/AgentMaps/docs/global.html#Place) containing those coordinates, and whose `properties.layer_options` property is an object containing options for the agent's CircleMarker (like color, outline, radius, and all the other options listed [here](https://leafletjs.com/reference-1.3.2.html#circlemarker-option)).